 We may have changed a few things but we believe that just enhances this traditional cornbread dressing recipe.
 And since mom never wrote it down, we may have nailed it exactly the way she made it.

 One of the changes we made to this old fashioned cornbread dressing was adding a unique dried sage.
 My daughter and I found and tried this sage called, “Rubbed Dalmatian Sage” a few years ago and now we always use it.
 We believe it’s totally packed with intense sage flavor and is perfect for our dressing.
 It really makes a difference for all you sage lovers out there.
 We jokingly call it, “The sage that was rubbed on the dog”!
 Seriously it’s simply the best in our book.
 If you can’t find it in your local market, it can be ordered from Amazon right here, McCormick Gourmet Collection-Rubbed Dalmatian Sage.

-This is just a traditional cornbread dressing recipe that can be made the day before from cornbread made the day before that.
+This is a traditional cornbread dressing recipe that can be made the day before from cornbread made the day before that.
 So it should give you a giant jump on Thanksgiving.
-We used our own recipe but you could use a box mix for the cornbread if you choose.
+We used our own cornbread recipe but you could use a box mix for the cornbread if you choose.
 We like what we grew up with a traditional cornbread dressing with sage, the way Mom used to make.

 Old Fashioned Cornbread Dressing